Skip to Content

 As with everything, less ingredients is better.
 Choosing fresh, real food for snacks means you won’t have to read labels.

-Read Labels to Find Snacks Without Palm Oil
+Read Labels to Find Snacks without Palm Oil

 There are certain categories of foods and snacks in which palm oil ingredients are prevalent so always read labels.
+Also, companies change ingredients frequently.
+Sometimes you will see the exact same product on the shelf with different ingredients.

 We are updating this list of palm oil free snacks regularly.